 Travellers’ cheques do give you a better rate in Thailand than cash and they’re easy to exchange, but these days they’re rarely used.

-Airport Rate in Bangkok Airport last week: 41Baht : UK£
+Airport Rate in Bangkok Airport on our last visit: 41Baht : UK£

 Currency Exchange Office in Bangkok, same day: 42Baht: UK£